cmsc330fall24/fall2024/discussions/discussion4.md

 Write a regex pattern for each of the following scenarios (or explain why you cannot):

-1. Alternates between capital & lowercase letters, starting with capital letters.
+1. **Exactly** matches a string that alternates between capital & lowercase letters, starting with capital letters.
-    - Includes: "AaBbCc", "DlFsPrOa"
+    - Includes: "AaBbCc", "DlFsPrOa", "HiWoRlD"
     - Excludes: "aAbBcC", "aaa", "123"
-2. An even number of 3s, and then an odd number of 4s.
+2. Matches a string that contains an even number of 3s, and then an odd number of 4s.
     - Includes: "3333444", "334", "3333334444444", "4"
     - Excludes: "34", "33344", "334444", "1111222"
-3. A phone number following the format (XXX)-XXX-XXXX where X represents a digit.
+3. Matches a string that contains a phone number following the format (XXX)-XXX-XXXX where X represents a digit.
     - Includes: "(123)-456-7890", "(111)-222-3333"
     - Excludes: "123-456-7890", "1234567890"
-4. An email following the format [Directory ID]@umd.edu where [Directory ID] is any sequence consisting of lowercase letters (a-z), uppercase letters (A-Z), or digits (0-9) with length >= 1.
+4. **Exactly** matches a string email following the format [Directory ID]@umd.edu where [Directory ID] is any sequence consisting of lowercase letters (a-z), uppercase letters (A-Z), or digits (0-9) with length >= 1.
     - Includes: "colemak123@umd.edu", "ArStDhNeIo@umd.edu", "a@umd.edu"
     - Excludes: "qwerty@gmail.com", "@umd.edu"
-5. Has more 7s, 8s, and 9s than 1s, 2s, and 3s.
+5. Matches a string that has more 7s, 8s, and 9s than 1s, 2s, and 3s.
     - Includes: "7891", "123778899", "12789", "8"
     - Excludes: "1", "271", "12399", "831"